Lukasseirl/Tiny_Tapeout_Scoreboard/docs/info.md

 ## Display Controller

-The display controller gets the score as ones and tens of the two players as input.
+The display controller *display_controller.v* gets the score as ones and tens of the two players as input.
 The module has two outputs - one for each 7-segment display where one display is for the ones and one is for the tens of the decimal number.

 ```
 module display_controller (